bronystylecrazy/moodbeat/api/doc/AuthApi.md

 Get current user profile

-Get profile of the currently authenticated user
+Get a profile of the currently authenticated user

 ### Example
 ```dart